sourcegraph/devx-scratch/2022/support/log.md

 - [Dispatcher metrics](https://console.cloud.google.com/monitoring/dashboards/builder/a87f3cbb-4d73-476d-8736-f3bc1ca9f234?project=sourcegraph-ci)

 To roll back, revert https://github.com/sourcegraph/sourcegraph/pull/33107 or change the queue to target `stateless` instead of `stateless2`.
 Configuration changes are in https://github.com/sourcegraph/infrastructure/pull/3182

+Most things can be traced using the dispatched ID, which is included in the job name, agent metadata, and log fields - e.g. to trace down why the dispatcher decided to make a dispatch.